BigStarMyLife/BigStar/README.md

-this is built using MERN.
+This was built using MERN.
 I was known very nuch for buiding that project.